Our Investment Philosophy has been designed with a few key principles to help our clients generate higher risk-adjusted returns over the long run.

 To make money, you need to avoid losing money.
 The first step we take when evaluating any market opportunity is to consider what the downside can be.
 It is our belief that if we can reduce the risk of downside, the upside will take care of itself.

 In the short term, the markets swing based on investors risk preferences however in the long term they reflect the true fundamentals of an asset.
-We find that it is very difficult to predict what the stock price of a company will be in a day or a week or even in a few quarters.
-We prefer to take the long-view and buy stocks or asset-classes that demonstrate strong fundamentals.
+We find that it is very difficult to predict what the price of an asset will be in a day or a week or even in a few quarters.
+We prefer to take the long-view and buy assets based on strong fundamentals.

 We do not believe in the predictive ability required to time the markets.
 We invest based on the fundamentals of any given opportunity and sometimes that can lead to our portfolios taking a hit in the short term.
 But we believe that in the long-run the fundamentals will always catch up and reward the patient investor.